 Titanium dental implants carry a high rate of osseo-integration with surrounding bone.
 Not only does that contribute to their strength and durability, but it also translates to a much higher success rate for dental implant patients.
 In fact, more than 93 percent of all dental implant procedures are successful.

 Is it painful to get dental implants?

 No. Dental implant procedures are generally painless in our Torrance office.
 Our office is equipped with state of the art technology that expedites the implant process and reduces pain and swelling.
 Sedation and anesthetic is also available to minimize discomfort during the implant process.
 Pain management options are available to individuals who experience discomfort during the healing and recovery period.

 Is there a benefit to choosing dental implants over other dental prosthetics?

-Torrance Implants are the clear choice in dental prosthetics, as they offer benefits that dentures and bridges alone are incapable of providing.
+Dental Implants are a good choice in dental prosthetics, as they offer benefits that dentures and bridges alone are incapable of providing.
 Made from titanium, these prosthetics are designed to last a lifetime in most patients.
 Furthermore, they are as strong, functional and aesthetically appealing as natural teeth.
 Most importantly, dental implants fully replace the original tooth root, preventing jaw atrophy that is common with other tooth replacement options, such as dentures.